Stanford Encyclopedia of Philosophy

 Johann Georg Hamann - Wikipedia

-March 21, 2026 - Johann Georg Hamann (/ˈhɑːmɑːn/; German: [ˈhaːman]; 27 August 1730 – 21 June 1788) was a German Lutheran philosopher from Königsberg known as "the Wizard of the North" who was one of the leading figures of post-Kantian philosophy.
-His work was used by his student J.
+April 30, 2026 - Johann Georg Hamann (/ˈhɑːmɑːn/; German: [ˈhaːman]; 27 August 1730 – 21 June 1788) was a German Lutheran philosopher from Königsberg.
+Known by the pen name "the Magus (Wizard) of the North", he was one of the leading figures of post-Kantian philosophy.

 Videos